-In Ontario's efforts to curb the spread of COVID-19, healthcare providers are encouraged to offer care virtually by telephone or video whenever possible.
-In-person visits are also available but may only be necessary to perform a physical examination, diagnostic testing, and face-to-face interaction.
+In Ontario's efforts to curb the spread of COVID-19, health care providers are encouraged to offer care virtually by telephone or video whenever possible.
+In-person visits are minimized and used only to perform physical examination, diagnostic testing and when face-to-face interaction is necessary.